xzzy/webtemplate2/README.rst

 Included CSS and JavaScript
 ===========================

-The base template currently includes the following CSS and JavaScript assets:
+The base/base_b4 templates include the following CSS and JavaScript assets:

 #.
 Modernizr (HTML5 polyfills)
 #.
-Bootstrap 3 (CSS & JS)
+Bootstrap 3 or 4 (CSS & JS)
 #. jQuery (DOM traversal, etc.)

 Additional styling can be included using the ``extra_style`` or ``extra_js``